Group Procurement Policy

 Swiss Post’s strategic partnerships

-Suppliers with whom specific procurement processes are guaranteed, for example through framework agreements, are of particular, and in some cases strategic, significance.
-Swiss Post’s procurement organization can classify such selected service providers as strategic suppliers or as strategic partners.
-Strategic partnerships within the meaning of a structured cooperation with another company are contractually regulated in a memorandum of understanding.
-The procurement and competition law provisions are also observed in procurement procedures within the framework of strategic partnerships.
+Swiss Post’s procurement organization can classify selected suppliers and service providers as strategic partners.
+These partnerships are regulated by a memorandum of understanding.
+Swiss Post’s strategic partners are also obliged to present an external sustainability performance rating (see “Enshrining sustainability in procurement”).
+Furthermore, the procurement and competition law provisions are observed in procurement procedures within the framework of strategic partnerships.

 Rich Content Section